nggit/tremolo-docs/yield.md

         yield bytes([b])
 ```

-`stream=False` can be used to disable such behavior.
+`stream=False` can be used to disable response streaming.
 This will make the yields buffered; meaning performance may improve on multiple yields.

 ```python
 @app.route('/hello')